Khachaturyan sisters case: Arrest

 On the evening of 27 July 2018, the body of 57-year-old Mikhail Khachaturyan was found with "multiple stab and cut wounds on the chest and neck" on the staircase of his apartment building on the Altufevskoe highway in Moscow.
 During the search, police seized numerous weapons from the Khachaturyan’s apartment: a knife, a hammer, a crossbow, a rifle, two air guns, a traumatic weapon, 16 bullets, and 16 darts.
-The next day his three daughters were arrested on suspicion of murder: Krestina, Angelina and Maria, aged 19, 18 and 17.
+The next day his three daughters were arrested on suspicion of murder: Krestina, Angelina, and Maria, aged 19, 18, and 17.
 When questioned, they admitted to the act of murder and disclosed a reason for committing a crime, recorded by investigators as a "hostile personal relationship due to the father causing moral suffering for a prolonged time."
-On 29 July they were charged with murder without aggravating circumstances.
-As the defendants testified, Mikhail had beaten and humiliated his daughters, and also caused them moral assault and sexual abuse over the years.
+On 29 July, they were charged with murder without aggravating circumstances.
+As the defendants testified, Mikhail had beaten and humiliated his daughters, and also subjected them to moral assault and sexual abuse over the years.

 As shown by the investigation, on the day of his death, Mikhail Khachaturyan returned home after medical treatment at the Solovyov Psychiatric and Neurological Centre and again punished his daughters for extra expenses and "mess" in their apartment.
-The man locked himself in a room with each of them and sprayed gas from a pepper spray into girls’ faces.
+The man locked himself in a room with each of them and sprayed gas from a pepper spray into the girls’ faces.
 Poisoned by a large dose of gas, Krestina fainted due to an asthma attack.
-Then Angelina and Maria, fearing for the health of their older sister, decided to kill their father.
-In the evening, while Mikhail was dozing in an armchair, two younger sisters attacked him by hitting with a hunting knife and a hammer.
+Then, Angelina and Maria, fearing for the health of their older sister, decided to kill their father.
+In the evening, while Mikhail was dozing in an armchair, the two younger sisters attacked him by hitting with a hunting knife and a hammer.
 Awoken, Khachaturyan tried to defend himself.
 Krestina heard the noise, came into the room, and dispersed pepper spray in the direction of her father, to protect her sisters.
 She then ran to the stairs outside the apartment.
 Khachaturyan followed her.
 Angelina grabbed the knife from Maria and stabbed Mikhail once in the heart, killing him.
 After Khachaturyan’s death, his daughters cut themselves with the knife to make it appear that he attacked them, and called the emergency police line.

 Shortly after the arrest, journalists started publishing audio recordings and the correspondence of the girls, which would prove that they suffered violence and sexual harassment from their father.
 Their lawyers adopted a defense strategy that denied a premeditated conspiracy, and focused on the spontaneity of the murder due to the difficult emotional condition of the sisters.